 Clontarf Castle Hotel

-Smithfield – Where to stay in Dublin on a budget
+Smithfield – Where To Stay in Dublin on a Budget

-For an up-and-coming part of Dublin, check out Smithfield on the north side of the city.
-The former warehouse district is centered on Smithfield Plaza, a former market.
-Unique restaurants and cafes surround the square and nightclubs have filled in many of the warehouses.
+For an up-and-coming part of Dublin, check out Smithfield on the north side of the city across the River Liffey.
+The former warehouse district is centred on Smithfield Plaza, a former market.

 Best places to stay in Smithfield